perfsonar/docs/install_debian.rst

 Bundles Description
 ===================

-The two :doc:`bundles <install_bundles>` we currently provide for Debian contains the following packages:
+The two :doc:`bundles <install_options>` we currently provide for Debian contains the following packages:

 * **perfsonar-tools** contains all the tools you need to make measurements from the CLI: